 You deposit money, invest and receive several tax benefits along the way.

-One big difference is that you cannot access the investments you’ve made in a SIPP until you’re 55 — and this is due to change to 57 in 2028.
+One big difference is that you cannot access the investments you’ve made in a SIPP until you’re 55 — and this is may potentially change to 57 in 2028.

 As you can probably guess, this restriction is in place because a SIPP is supposed to form part of your retirement funds.

-That means any gains you make from them are designed to be used in your retirement and not before.
+That means any money you put in and any gains you make from investments are designed to be used in your retirement and not before.
+But in exchange for restricted access you do get valuable tax benefits.

 What are the benefits of opening a SIPP account?